paritytech/subxt/docs/subxt.md

 ### Subscribe to Events

-To subscribe to events use the generated `RuntimeApi::events()` method which exposes:
+To subscribe to events, use the generated `RuntimeApi::events()` method which exposes:
 - `subscribe()` - Subscribe to events emitted from blocks.
 These blocks haven't necessarily been finalised.
 - `subscribe_finalized()` - Subscribe to events from finalized blocks.
 - `at()` - Obtain events at a given block hash.